-TWELVE STANDARDS for Assessing COLLABORATIVE SYSTEMS ARCHITECTURE During our assessment of Best Processes and Best Practices.
+TWELVE STANDARDS for Assessing COLLABORATIVE SYSTEMS ARCHITECTURE

+During our assessment of Best Processes and Best Practices, we apply stringent standards to ensure the quality of the outcome.

 - Applicable: Is there a clear "flow" of the practices in an orderly or rational sequence?
 Does the principle or practice have applicability to nearly all situations, regardless of industry or culture? - 2) Actionable: Will the principle truly work in practice, or is it just nice theory?
 Are the Actions clear, concise, and linked to the practice, principle, or process? - 3) Understandable: Can this principle or process be simply communicated to those involved? - 4) Verifiable: Can we clearly observe the changes when the principle or practice is put into place? - 5) Measurable: Is there a method of measuring this principle's/process' effectiveness in action? - 6) Controllable: Will the principle enable more effective control of direction, intensity, speed, etc of the collaboration?